Seventeen (South Korean band)

-Seventeen (stylized in all caps or abbreviated as SVT) is a South Korean boy band formed by Pledis Entertainment.
-The group consists of thirteen members: S.Coups, Jeonghan, Joshua, Jun, Hoshi, Wonwoo, Woozi, DK, Mingyu, The8, Seungkwan, Vernon, and Dino.
+Seventeen (stylized in all caps or abbreviated as SVT) is a South Korean boy band.
+Formed by Pledis Entertainment, the group consists of thirteen members: S.Coups, Jeonghan, Joshua, Jun, Hoshi, Wonwoo, Woozi, DK, Mingyu, The8, Seungkwan, Vernon, and Dino.
 Seventeen is considered a "self-producing" idol group, with the members involved in songwriting, music production, and choreographing, among other aspects of their music and performances.

 The group debuted on May 26, 2015, with the extended play (EP) 17 Carat, which became the longest-charting K-pop album of the year in the US and the only rookie album to appear on Billboard's "10 Best K-Pop Albums of 2015" list.
+They have since released five studio albums that have all peaked atop South Korea's Circle Album Chart, alongside several EPs in both Korean and Japanese.
 The group's 2023 EPs FML and Seventeenth Heaven both set records for the best-sold albums in history, with FML becoming the best selling album of 2023 according to the International Federation of the Phonographic Industry.
-Both records earned the group the MAMA Award for Album of the Year in the 2023 and 2024 cermonies, respectively.
+Both records earned the group the MAMA Award for Album of the Year in the 2023 and 2024 ceremonies, respectively.
+Signature songs of the group include "Very Nice", "Super", and "Fallin' Flower".

-They perform as one group and are divided into three units—hip-hop, vocal, and performance—each with a different area of specialization, and have also produced four sub-units; BSS, JxW, HxW and CxM.
+They primarily perform as one group but are also divided into three units—hip-hop, vocal, and performance—each with a different area of specialization, and have also produced six sub-units: BSS, JxW, HxW, CxM, DxS, and V8.
 Throughout their career, they have collectively received renown for their concert tours and other live performances, to the extent of being labeled "Performance Kings", "K-pop Performance Powerhouse" and "Kings of Synchronization" by domestic and international media outlets.

 Name

 The name Seventeen is derived from the expression "13 members + 3 teams + 1 group", representing how the 13 members are divided into three different teams and come together to form one cohesive group.
-The name originally referred to how 17 members (with the other 4 former pre-debut trainees—Jang Do-yoon, Samuel Kim, Shin Dong-jin, and Yao Mingming)—planned to debut.
-It is often abbreviated to "SVT" by the group in marketing and events and by local and international media, stemming from the first consonants in each syllable of the word.
+The name refers to original plans to debut 17 total members.
+It is often abbreviated to "SVT" by the group in marketing and events and by local and international media.

 The official name of Seventeen's fan club is "Carat", as announced at a concert on February 14, 2016.
 Named after the measurement unit for diamonds, it is a reference to their debut EP 17 Carat and its opening song "Shining Diamond".
-Seventeen have a global fan club hosted via Weverse and a Japan-specific fan club.
+Seventeen has a global fan club hosted via Weverse and a Japan-specific fan club.